DATA-606-SPRING-2022/David_DATA606/EDA/README.md

 - Each monthly csv file ranged from about 100MB to 600MB

 ### Review and Preliminary Observations
-- Performed using Python in a Jupyter Notebook, found in file 'EDA.ipynb' in this folder
+- Performed using Python in a Jupyter Notebook, found here: https://github.com/dfdatascience/David_DATA606/blob/main/EDA/DATA606-Project-EDA.ipynb
 - For preliminary review, downloaded the most recent 12 months of data for the period from February 2021 through January 2022
 - During this 1 year period, there were approximately 27.6 million trips
 - Performed some cleaning of the data.
 For example, certain fields had some null values.
 These represented a relatively small portion of the total data (about 100 thousand of the 27.6 million records).
 These nulls were replaced with 0's (for numeric fields) and "" for string fields.